How To Plant Garlic Step-By-Step

 This type of garlic will have green shoots with flowers and stalks called “scape” a few weeks before the bulb is ready to harvest.
 The scape is the bud of the garlic and is edible.
 You want to remove the flowers/scape to allow the plant to devote its energy to growing a larger bulb.
 This one is perfect for cold climate areas.
 You may want to check your Zone for planting, they are good to grow up to about Zone 6.
 Check Your Zone

-You will get two harvests if you plant them at the right time.
+If you plant them at the right time, you will get two harvests.
 I like to order the seed garlic online to get the very best ones to plant.
-If you have a good local nursery they may have the seeds that work for your climate.
-Hardnecks don’t store as long as soft necks, so go ahead and eat them within 3-6 months.
+If you have a good local nursery, they may have the seeds that work for your climate.
+Hardnecks don’t store as long as soft necks, so eat them within 3-6 months.
 The skins come off easier than the soft neck varieties.

 Softneck Variety Garlic

-This variety typically is what you find in grocery stores.
-It usually comes from California and Mexico, or other warm-climate areas.
+This variety is typically found in grocery stores.
+It usually comes from California, Mexico, or other warm-climate areas.
 The bulb has a mild flavor.
-This one braids really easily and makes a great gift for friends and family when braided.
+This one braids easily and makes a great gift for friends and family when braided.
 While reading this post, Mark asked me what braiding meant and why people would do that.

-I told him that if you braid the garlic after it’s harvested it tends to last longer than if you put it in a bag for storage.
+I told him that if you braid the garlic after it’s harvested, it tends to last longer than if you put it in a bag for storage.
 For those who love to garden, it’s also a way to “dress up” the garden and make it more aesthetically pleasing.
-If you want to learn more, put braiding garlic in your browser and read all about it.
+If you want to learn more, add braiding garlic to your browser and read about it.
 Check Your Zone

 When to Plant Garlic

-The best time to plant garlic in most areas is in the fall, about 4-6 weeks before your very first frost.
+In most areas, the best time to plant garlic is in the fall, about 4-6 weeks before the first frost.
 Here in Southern Utah, our planting date is the middle of October.
 I’m in Zone 8A.
 Please check your Zone for planting times.
-This is when I really wish I had a Green House.
+This is when I wish I had a Green House.
 I would love to plant year-round.
 We usually harvest in June.

 Fall Planting

-Plant garlic cloves in mid-fall in a sunny location in dark loamy soil, and remove any visible rocks.
-Be sure to pull any weeds so the plants don’t have to fight for survival.
-After you separate the garlic bulb into cloves, plant one individual clove 4-6 inches apart and about 1-2 inches into the ground with rows about 2 feet apart.
+Plant garlic cloves in mid-fall in a sunny location in dark, loamy soil, and remove any visible rocks.
+Be sure to pull any weeds so the plants don’t have to fight for survival; after you separate the garlic bulb into cloves, plant one clove 4-6 inches apart and about 1-2 inches into the ground with rows about 2 feet apart.
 Water the soil after planting if the soil is dry to the touch.
 Plant the pointed end up and the blunt end down.
 Put down 6 inches of mulch for winter protection.

-The plants will go dormant naturally over the winter and the mulch helps keep the soil temperatures alternating from freezing and thawing.
-Once the ground freezes add another layer of mulch.
+The plants will naturally go dormant over the winter, and the mulch helps keep the soil temperatures alternating from freezing to thawing.
+Once the ground freezes, add another layer of mulch.
 The goal of planting in the fall is to give the bulbs a head start by sending out roots.
-Once the soil starts to warm in the spring the plants start growing again.
+Once the soil starts to warm in the spring, the plants start growing again.
 Note that garlic grows best when it can receive six full hours of full sun each day.

 Spring Planting

-You can plant garlic cloves as early in spring as you can once the soil has thawed.
+Once the soil has thawed, you can plant garlic cloves as early in spring as possible.
 Turn the soil using a garden fork, shovel, or another handy garden tool when your soil can be worked effectively.
 It’s usually about the same time as you plant onion sets.
-After you separate the garlic bulb into cloves, plant one clove 4-6 inches apart and about 1-2 inches into the ground with rows about 2 feet apart.
-Water the soil after planting if the soil is dry to the touch.
+After you separate the garlic bulb into cloves, plant one clove 4-6 inches apart and about 1-2 inches into the ground with rows about 2 feet apart; water the soil after planting if the soil is dry to the touch.
 Plant the pointed end up and the blunt end down.
 Note that garlic grows best when it can receive six full hours of full sun each day.

-Depending on your location and when the cool weather tends to warm up, spring planting can mean a later harvest of the garlic, it all depends on temperature, sun exposure, and the quality of the soil.
+Depending on your location and when the cool weather tends to warm up, spring planting can mean a later harvest of the garlic; it all depends on temperature, sun exposure, and soil quality.

 Where to Plant Garlic

-Please choose a spot in your garden or raised garden bed where garlic or onion has not been planted before.
+Please choose a spot in your garden or raised garden bed where garlic or onion has not been planted.
 Garlic takes up very little space in the garden.
-Make sure the water will drain from the plants, they don’t like standing water, which may cause disease and rotting to occur.
-The soil must be fertile, and like I said, well-drained.
+Make sure the water will drain from the plants; they don’t like standing water, which may cause disease and rot.
+The soil must be fertile and, like I said, well-drained.

 Garlic doesn’t do well in hard clay soils.
-The bulb, which is the root of the plant, needs room to not only get longer in size but also wider.
+The bulb, which is the plant’s root, needs room to get longer in size and wider.
 If the soil is too hard the plant’s bulb can’t expand and grow as is needed for a healthy plant and successful harvest.
-No matter what soil you have, you’ll need to work your compost into the soil and the best fertilizer has a 10-10-10 composition.
+No matter what soil you have, you’ll need to work your compost into the soil, and the best fertilizer has a 10-10-10 composition.
 Yes, nitrogen is important for garlic to grow and mature successfully.

-As mentioned above, after you separate the garlic into cloves plant one clove 4-6 inches apart and about 1-2 inches into the ground with rows about 2 feet apart.
-Water the soil after planting if the soil is dry to the touch.
+As mentioned above, after you separate the garlic into cloves, plant one clove 4-6 inches apart and about 1-2 inches into the ground in rows about 2 feet apart.
+Water the soil after planting if it is dry to the touch.
 Plant the pointed end up and the blunt end down.

-When you plant garlic you can usually harvest your garlic bulbs in 6-9 months, depending on the variety you choose to plant, the weather conditions, and how well the plants are cared for as they grow.
+When you plant garlic, you can usually harvest your bulbs in 6-9 months, depending on the variety you choose, the weather conditions, and how well the plants are cared for as they grow.

 Garlic Harvest and Storage

-Please remove the dirty soiled skins and cut the tops off at 1-2 inches above the garlic bulbs and store the loose bulbs in a dry, cool, and well-ventilated place in baskets.
-If you want to braid the stems and hang them on strings, please bend the stem over about 2-inches above the ground to dry the stems before braiding.
+Please remove the dirty, soiled skins and cut the tops off 1-2 inches above the garlic bulbs.
+Store the loose bulbs in baskets in a dry, cool, and well-ventilated place.
+If you want to braid the stems and hang them on strings, please bend the stems over about 2 inches above the ground to dry the stems before braiding.

 Garlic Chicken Noodle Soup